 Shred the Trails

-road biking, mountain biking, or just cruising around town
+Whether you want road biking, mountain biking, or just cruising around town, Big Sky offers bike trails for all ages and skill levels.

 A well-maintained bike path travels from the popular Ousel Falls trailhead passed the Big Sky Town Center through the Meadow Village, down to the Canyon and south along Highway 191 to Ophir School.
 Big Sky area bike shops can provide trail maps and all the gear you’ll need, to rent or for purchase.